List of content you will read in this article:

 8. Don’t click on random links.

-Some links might stumble upon you from very famous institutions or well-known, trusted brands or persons which will ask for your private information.
+Some links might stumble upon you from very famous institutions or well-known, trusted brands or persons who will ask for your private information.
 Don’t do it unless you’re 100% sure of the authenticity. you might fall for a phishing attack.

 You will be redirected to fake sites which look very similar, but you should be careful.